 If you are operating an online music service, you will need to secure permission to use music in the form of a licence.

 The ICE Direct licence offers coverage for download services (from mp3 to high definition) and streaming services with varying levels of interactivity (from linear to full on-demand) and different commercial models.

 The ICE Direct licence does not cover single territory music services.
 If your service is only available in a single territory listed below, please contact the local collection society for a licence.

 Application forms for the UK, Germany, Sweden and Ireland can be found by following these links:

 The ICE Direct licence does not currently cover the following service types –

-If you require a licence for any of the service types above, please contact ICE directly via the contact form.
+If you require a licence for any of the service types above, please contact ICE directly.